msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 interval(q̂, Z)                      # 95% marginal posterior credible intervals
 ```

-## Unstructured multivariate data

-Suppose now that each data set consists of $m$ replicates $\boldsymbol{Z}_1, \dots, \boldsymbol{Z}_m$ of an $n$-dimensional multivariate distribution.
-Everything remains as given in the univariate example above, except that we now store each data set as a $n \times m$ matrix (previously they were stored as $1\times m$ matrices), and the inner network of the DeepSets representation takes a $n$-dimensional input (previously it took a 1-dimensional input).

-Note that, when estimating a full covariance matrix, one may wish to constrain the neural estimator to only produce parameters that imply a valid (i.e., positive definite) covariance matrix.
-This can be achieved by appending a  [`CovarianceMatrix`](@ref) layer to the end of the outer network of the DeepSets representation.
-However, the estimator will often learn to provide valid estimates, even if not constrained to do so.

 ## Gridded data

 For data collected over a regular grid, neural estimators are typically based on a convolutional neural network (CNN; see, e.g., [Dumoulin and Visin, 2016](https://arxiv.org/abs/1603.07285)).

 When using CNNs with `NeuralEstimators`, each data set must be stored as a multi-dimensional array.
-The penultimate dimension stores the so-called "channels" (this dimension is singleton for univariate processes, two for bivariate processes, etc.), while the final dimension stores independent replicates.
+The penultimate dimension stores the so-called "channels" (this dimension is singleton for univariate processes, two for bivariate processes), while the final dimension stores independent replicates.
 For example, to store $50$ independent replicates of a bivariate spatial process measured over a $10\times15$ grid, one would construct an array of dimension $10\times15\times2\times50$.

  For illustration, here we develop a neural Bayes estimator for the (univariate) spatial Gaussian process model with exponential covariance function and unknown range parameter $\theta > 0$.
 The spatial domain is taken to be the unit square, and we adopt the prior $\theta \sim U(0.05, 0.5)$.